vishva1001/socialNetwork/README.md

  ---search.html:	  landing page of our web app

--test.py:			    unit tests fro web app
+-test.py:			    unit tests for the web app

 -wsgi.py:		      configuration to run app with wsgi